matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/basic-sql.md

 - DQL (Data Query Language): It is used to query the records after conditional filtering.
 Such as `SELECT...FROM...[WHERE]`.

+- TCL (Transaction Control Language): It is used to manage transactions.
+Such as `COMMIT`，`ROLLBACK`，或 `SET TRANSACTION`.

 - DCL (Data Control Language): It is used to define access privileges and security levels.
-Such as `COMMIT`, `ROLLBACK`, and `SET TRANSACTION`.
+Such as `CREATET ACCOUNT`, `DROP ACCOUNT`, and `GRANT`.

+- Other: Other types of management languages ​​in MatrixOne are not directly related to data and are a general term for the acquisition and modification of database parameters and resource allocation.
+Such as `SHOW`, `SET variable`, and `KILL`.

 ## Basic SQL about SHOW, CREATE and DROP a database